GhentAnalysis/websiteInstructions/README.md

 # How to change the email contact person?

 Currently, emails are sent through smtp.ugent.be, meaning that the recipient should be a ugent email account.
-Currently this is set to be “eppwebsite@ugent.be”, which is linked the “dirk.ryckbosch@ugent.be”.
-If Dirk is no longer responsible for this website, you should ask the IT department to link your emailadress to eppwebsite@ugent.be.
+Currently this is set to be eppwebsite_at_ugent_be, which is linked the Dirk's e-mail.
+If Dirk is no longer responsible for this website, you should ask the IT department to link your emailadress to eppwebsite_at_ugent_be.

-If you want to change this, go “Contact” on the left side panel, where only one contact form is set up.
+If you want to change this, go to the [contact form](https://epp.ugent.be/wp-admin/admin.php?page=wpcf7).
 Change the settings there.
-Again, a shortcode for this form is used to link to a page (“Contact” under “Pages”).
+Again, a shortcode for this form is used to link it in the [contact page](https://epp.ugent.be/wp-admin/post.php?post=86&action=edit).

 # How to remove/add/relocate a person?

-Rule no 5: This is something that probably has to be done regularly!
+This is something that probably has to be done regularly!
 Please make time to do this, otherwise the website will look sloppy!
-(Tip: add a reminder in your agenda to look at this once every month).

-We have split the people into several groups.
+We have split the members into several groups:

-Permanent staff: professors, long term contracts...
+* Permanent staff: professors, long term contracts...
-Research staff: PostDocs, temporary contracts…
+* Research staff: PostDocs, temporary contracts…
-PhD students
+* PhD students
-Master students
+* Master students
-Graduated PhDs: this comes in handy to keep track of the people that graduated and can be important for these persons in later job hunting.
+* Graduated PhDs: this comes in handy to keep track of the people that graduated and can be important for these persons in later job hunting.
 Add information on their date of graduation and the title of their thesis.
-See below.
-This might seem less important as these people have left, but will bite you in the * if you don’t keep track.
-People forget.
+* Graduated masters: see bullet above
-Previous research staff: see bullet above.
+* Previous research staff: see bullet above.

-Again, we use shortcodes in the “Members” page under “Pages”.
-These shortcodes are constructed with the “Team Members” plugin.
-You can find the settings in the side panel on the left under “Teams”.
-Copy a shortcode to a page and the team list will be shown on that page.
+Again, we use shortcodes in the [members page](https://epp.ugent.be/wp-admin/post.php?post=37&action=edit).
+These shortcodes are constructed with the [team members plugin](https://epp.ugent.be/wp-admin/edit.php?post_type=tmm).
+Click on a [team](https://epp.ugent.be/wp-admin/post.php?post=324&action=edit) to edit, where you update the information of each member or you can scroll down to add a member.
-Click on “Members: phd” as an example.
-You’ll see the people listed as phd students here.
-Everything is pretty straightforward to implement.
 Be thorough and list multiple social links when possible.
-Members can be added by scrolling to the bottom and pressing “Add a Member”.
-ALWAYS upload a photo.
-Not having a photo looks very unprofessional!
-How to add a photo to the library can be found under “How to add an image” in this text.

-Don’t forget to save!
-Press “Update” on the right
+Preferably also upload a photo.
+Don't forget to press *update* on the right!

 I have listed the people chronologically: the one who is here longest is put first.
 Some people have extra information that becomes visible when you click on it.
 For example, adding the following in the “Description/biography” will create a “More information” dropdown text.